 This week’s Realign Resources for Mission Principle:

-“A parish in the Diocese of Lansing makes and forms Missionary Disciples by having a process to get people serving others according to their gifts.”
+“A parish in the Diocese of Lansing makes and forms Missionary Disciples by having a vibrant community life.”

-“A parish in the Diocese of Lansing makes and forms Missionary Disciples by having a process to get people serving others according to their gifts.”
-(Realign Resources for Mission Principle 3.4)
+In this short video, Pete reflects upon the topic of this week’s Realign Resources for Mission Weekly Update: “A parish in the Diocese of Lansing makes and forms Missionary Disciples by having a vibrant community life.”
+(Realign Resources for Mission Principle 3.5).
+Enjoy!